hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The honours in that interval should be
 >
-> Perform'd — the usual mark of courtesy.
+> Performed — the usual mark of courtesy.
 >
 > Not the first only, but in every dance,
 >
 > You wait 8 bars before you should advance,
 >
-> And in that time the honors should repeat,
+> And in that time the honours should repeat,
 >
 > And at the end, and ere you take your seat.
 >
 > Bel.
-How many bars of music are conntain'd
+How many bars of music are contained
 >
-> In each quadrille, you have not yet explain'd.
+> In each quadrille, you have not yet explained.
 >
 > Jem.
 Each dance contains of music bars I'll say
 >